About the Library

 The Simona Maaskant Library is dedicated to the memory of a special person in The King's University community.
 Simona Maaskant, King's librarian between 1981 and 1998, provided extraordinary leadership in building the library into a beautiful and functional resource for students and staff.
 Simona passed away on April 26, 1998 from cancer.
 She is remembered by the community at King's for her cheerful personality, her faithful friendship, and her generous and gentle spirit.

-The Simona Maaskant Library on The King's University campus features over 75,000 books, periodicals, DVDs, and other material available on-site, over 200,000 electronic resource materials, and over 10 million items are available through the NEOS Consortium.
+The Simona Maaskant Library on The King's University campus features over 79,000 books, DVDs, and other material available on-site, over 500,000 electronic resources, and over 10 million items are available through the NEOS Consortium.

 What is NEOS?